phil9987/hyperlab_demo_gui/README.md

 # UI for hyperlab
-This react UI is served using express.js which establishes a websocket connection to the UI.
-The server then accepts requests which can trigger UI interactions.
-The server runs on port 5000.
-A websocket connection to the websocket server from the jacamo app in `jacamo-app/src/env/www/ShopFloorMap.java`
+This react UI tries to open a websocket connection to Yggdrasil which is running on localhost:8080 which forwards messages back and forth to the Jacamo app (entry point: `jacamo-app/src/env/www/ShopFloorMap.java`)

 ## API: Jacamo → GUI
 ### Robotarm (robot1 and robot3)